Sage-Bionetworks/portalsDocs/articles/tables.md

 <br/>

-**However, when toggling back to simple search, the query will be reset.**
+{% include warning.html content="When toggling back to simple search, the query will be reset." %}

 <img id="imageLg" src="/assets/images/toggle_advanced_to_simple_search.png">